Programs of Study

 - RN-BSN (Bachelor of Science in Nursing) is administered by the Department of Nursing.

-- Bachelor of Science (B.S.) in Health Information Management, Organization Leadership and Respiratory Therapy.
+- Bachelor of Science (B.S.) in Health Information Management, Organizational Leadership and Respiratory Therapy.

-A Bachelor of Science (B.S.Ed.) in Early Childhood Education with an optional ESOL endorsement is offered and administered by the School of Education.
+A Bachelor of Science (B.S.Ed.) in Elementary Education with an optional ESOL and/or Autism endorsement is offered and administered by the School of Education.

 Two degrees and four majors are offered by the School of Science, Technology and Mathematics: